devmnj/svelte-docs/README.md

 Fork the repository or download the project to a local machine.
 Then `run yarn install` for dependency setup ( from the root directory).

+> This application uses a `.env` file which store the site configuaration, this repo has `.env.production` which is used to configure the settings in production mode.
+You have to create a `.env` file for local development with same content.

 Now let's start the development server and modify:

 ```bash